 16.3 UE procedure for reporting HARQ-ACK on sidelink

+A UE can be provided for use by PSFCH with two consecutive symbols immediately preceding the last symbol in a slot configured for sidelink, if PSFCH is configured in this slot.

 A UE can be indicated by an SCI format scheduling a PSSCH reception, in one or more sub-channels from a number of Nsubch PSSCH sub-channels, to transmit a PSFCH with HARQ-ACK information in response to the PSSCH reception.
 The UE provides HARQ-ACK information that includes ACK or NACK, or only NACK.

 < Unchanged parts are omitted >